Active traders are a better fit to SogoTrade's pricing model even if it lacks the features that options traders really need.

-Simply put SogoTrade is a no-frills discount stock brokerage firm.
-Why?
-It’s possible to get some of the cheapest commissions for stock trading that we’ve been able to find, but with a catch.
-Read more to find out how.
+Simply put, SogoTrade is a no-frills discount stock brokerage firm.
+With this broker, it’s possible to get some of the cheapest commissions for stock trading that we’ve been able to find, but there’s a catch.
+Read on to find out why.

-Since Vanguard Investments is without a doubt the low-cost leader in index funds of this nature, and might be a better option.
+Since Vanguard is without a doubt the low-cost leader in index funds of this nature, it might be a better option.
 Active traders are a better fit to SogoTrade’s pricing model.
-Though low in option pricing, SogoTrade lacks the features an options trader really needs.
+Although its options trading prices are low, SogoTrade lacks the features a derivatives trader really needs.